 Breastfeeding must have essential: Baby wrap

 Baby wraps and baby wearing intimidated the crap out of me at first!
 I put baby girl in it and she'd just cryyy!
 Until finally I was like, “she needs to nap and I need to get outside.”
 So I put her in it and within a minute of actually walking, she was right asleep.
 So these will free up your hands, help get the naps in, and become a great way to nurse while moving around or out and about.
-I know it can be really overwhelming to put this on, so here's a quick tutorial:
+This is my FAVORITE baby wrap!
+So soft, comfortable, breathable, and lightweight!

 Breastfeeding must have essential: Nursing cover

 These are totally optional.
 You do not need to cover while you nurse by any means!
 If you do choose to, this one is a mom favorite since it has a wire at the top, which allows you to curve the material out so you can see what's going on down there without any hands.
 The car seat cover canopies that double as a nursing cover are another popular option.

 Breastfeeding Must Haves: Essential Nursing Clothing